 \subsection{The Robot Operating System (ROS)}

-The Robot Operating System (ROS)\footnote{\url{https://www.ros.org}} is an open source middleware on top of Linux for robotics applications that was originally developed by William Garage and is now coordinated by the Open Robotic Foundation.
+The Robot Operating System (ROS)\footnote{\url{https://www.ros.org}} is an open source middleware on top of Linux for robotics applications that was originally developed by Willow Garage and is now coordinated by the Open Robotic Foundation.
 ROS comprises a multitude of libraries and an infrastructure for building and reusing robot-related software modules.
 The ROS programming paradigm splits larger software architectures into nodes, which use certain communication mechanisms for information exchange.

 The decomposition into nodes promises code reusability and modularity for robot architectures.
 Available communication mechanisms comprise (i) a many-to-many publish/subscribe model, which allows to broadcast messages to multiple subscribers but is one-way, (ii) services that follow a client-server model where the server provides data only if requested by the client, basically mimicking a remote procedure call, and (iii) actions.

-Actions is the most elaborated communication mechanism where a client inquires about a functionality at a server, starts the functionality if it is available, and then receives regular feedback about the server's progress.
+Actions are the most elaborated communication mechanism where a client inquires about a functionality at a server, starts the functionality if it is available, and then receives regular feedback about the server's progress.
 Technically, actions are implemented in two phases.
 The first phase corresponds to a ROS service and the second phase comprises a second ROS service and a feedback channel using the ROS publish/subscribe mechanism.

-ROS2 is the latest release of ROS.
+ROS 2 is the latest release of ROS.
 In earlier versions only one ROS node per Linux process was supported.
-This prevented the use of shared memory communication when both ROS nodes are mapped to the same compute node.
-While this limitation was mitigated through the support of so-called nodelets, with ROS2 multiple ROS nodes can natively run within one Linux process and there is support for shared memory communication.
-ROS2 is built on top of an exchangeable communication layer, the data distribution service (DDS).
+This prevented the use of shared memory communication when two or more ROS nodes are mapped to the same compute node.
+While this limitation was mitigated through the support of so-called nodelets, with ROS 2 multiple ROS nodes can natively run within one Linux process and there is support for shared memory communication.
+ROS 2 is built on top of an exchangeable communication layer, the data distribution service (DDS).
 DDS is an industry standard for decentralized communication and available from different vendors.
-Compared to older ROS versions, the use of DDS provides better configurability and improves properties such as scalability, reliability and durability~\cite{ros2ddsperformance}.
+Compared to older ROS versions, the use of DDS provides better configurability and improves properties such as scalability, reliability and durability~\cite{ROS 2ddsperformance}.